MecSim/MecSimCalc-docs/docs/inputs/table-group.md

 ```

 :::tip
-The number of rows in the table will not be known beforehand, therefore using `len('tableName')` in the python code is essential.
+The number of rows in the table will not be known beforehand, therefore using `len(tableName)` in the python code is essential.
 This will allow you to get the # of rows in the table and then you can use it how you like!
-Try it out for yourself using the [dynamic table template](https://mecsimcalc.com/create)
+**Note**: The range of rows will always be between minRows and maxRows (inclusive)
 :::